Artesians/TCL/enemy-data/bosses/weekly-bosses/stormterror.md

 ## Interactions

-* The damage from cracked platforms is based on the active character's DEF, anemo RES, and any Damage Reduction buffs.
-It is not based on the active character's max or current HP.
+* The damage from cracked platforms is normal Anemo damage and is not based on the active character's HP.